back

 To give you a clearer picture, here’s a breakdown of what these packages often look like side-by-side.
 This table helps visualize how services and costs scale together.

-Ultimately, the right package depends entirely on your business goals.
-A local coffee shop doesn’t need the same social media firepower as a national e-commerce brand, and their packages (and prices) will reflect that.
+Ultimately, it totally depends on what your goals for your business are.
+A local coffee shop doesn’t need the same level of social media firepower as a national e-commerce brand, so their packages and prices will reflect that.

 How To Price Your Social Media Management Services